tinyredinc/notes/real_estate/cofund_raif_ts.md

 ## Units Offered

-Three classes of limited partnership units (the "Units") of the Fund will be created and offered for sale:

-- CLASS A: for Regular Investors
-- CLASS B: for Accredited Investors
-- CLASS I: for Institutional Investors

-Each class has different subscription requirements and profit distribution mechanisms.
-For more information, refer to the sections 'Subscription' and 'GP Performance Incentive.

-## Subscription

 Units will only be available to accredited investors and investors who meet certain exemptions under securities laws.
 Non-Residents of Canada will be excluded from investing in Units.

 - Price per Unit - $1,000.00 per Unit (the "Subscription Amount").
-- Minimum Offering - 16,000 Units ($16,000,000)
+- Minimum Offering - 1,000 Units ($1,000,000)
 - Maximum Offering - 50,000 Units ($50,000,000)

-- Closing Date (Closing): May 31, 2024
+The subscription closings for Units under the Placement are scheduled to take place in several tranches (each referred to as a 'Closing'), at dates specified by the General Partner (each a 'Closing Date').
+These closings will occur no later than December 31, 2025.
+The initial tranche is anticipated to close on or around May 29, 2024, designated as the 'Tranche 1 Closing Date.'
+All Units will be issued in registered form.

+Two classes of limited partnership units (the "Units") of the Fund will be created and offered for sale:

-- For CLASS A (Regular)
+- CLASS A ($150,000 Minimum)
-  - Minimum Subscription: $25,000.00, or 25 Units.
-  - 20% deposit is due on Term Sheet signed, starting from Jan 2024
-  - 80% remaining balance is due on May 31, 2024

-- For CLASS B (Accredited)
   - Minimum Subscription: $150,000.00, or 150 Units.
-  - 20% deposit is due on Term Sheet signed, starting from Jan 2024
-  - 80% remaining balance is due on May 31, 2024
+  - Management fee of 2% of the NAV per year.
+  - Profit distribution refers to section 'GP Performance Incentive'

-- For CLASS I (Institutional)
+- CLASS B ($1,000,000 Minimum)
   - Minimum Subscription: $1,000,000.00, or 1,000 Units.
-  - 20% deposit is due on Term Sheet signed, starting from Jan 2024
-  - 80% remaining balance is due on May 31, 2024
+  - Management fee of 1.6% of the NAV per year.
+  - Profit distribution refers to section 'GP Performance Incentive'

 ## Fund Structure